H4W9/ESP32_Bible/README.md

-# Marauder Bible Firmware — Setup Guide
+# ESP32 Bible Firmware — Setup Guide

 Standalone offline Bible reader for Marauder Pancake, V8, and V6.1.
 Runs as a **separate firmware** in the `ota_0` partition alongside Marauder in `ota_1`.